bbc/simorgh/CONTRIBUTING.md

 ### Run tests on your fork

 We use Travis CI as our continuous integration tool.
 It runs our linting, unit tests and integration tests on each commit and each Pull Request.
-PRs from you fork to the bbc/simorgh repo will be run by our TravisCI setup with no changes on your fork.
+PRs from your fork to the bbc/simorgh repo will be run by our TravisCI setup with no changes needed on your fork.

 To run these on your forked version follow these steps.